Design, Optimization, and Evaluation of Resveratrol Based Nanostructured Lipid Carriers for Enhanced Antidiabetic Efficacy

 Abstract

-Aim: To design, optimize and evaluate Resveratrol-loaded Nanostructured Lipid Carriers (NLCs) for improved drug delivery, controlled release, and enhanced therapeutic efficacy in the treatment of diabetes mellitus.
+Aim: To design, optimize and evaluate Resveratrol-loaded Nanostructured Lipid Carriers (NLCs) for improved drug delivery, sustained release, and enhanced therapeutic efficacy in the treatment of diabetes mellitus.

-Objective: To overcome the limitations of conventional antidiabetic therapies by formulating optimized Resveratrol-loaded NLCs and evaluating their physicochemical properties, drug loading, entrapment efficiency, particle morphology (TEM), and in vitro release profile.
+Objective: To overcome the limitations of conventional antidiabetic therapies by formulating optimized Resveratrol-loaded NLCs and evaluating their physicochemical properties, drug content, entrapment efficiency, and in vitro drug release profile.

-Conclusion: Resveratrol-loaded NLCs demonstrated controlled release, high stability, and superior drug encapsulation, indicating strong potential as an effective and stable nanocarrier system for the management of diabetes mellitus.
+Conclusion: Resveratrol-loaded NLCs demonstrated sustained release, high stability, and superior drug encapsulation, indicating strong potential as an effective and stable nanocarrier system for the management of diabetes mellitus

 Downloads